vladimirkhvan/quiz/README.md

 # Quiz.
 What?
 V.1

-1. Select the amount of questions
+1. Select the number of questions
 2. Choose the category / difficulty / type
 3. Start the quiz
 4. Receive questions